Our business is your trust

-Legalization and Apostille in Costa Rica
+Legalization and Apostille of Documents in Costa Rica

 Costa Rica is the 100th country to have adhered to the Hague Convention Abolishing the Requirement for Legalisation for Foreign Public Documents (also known as the the Apostille Convention), which entered into force on 14 December, 2011.

-The competent authority in Costa Rica is:
+The competent authority is:

 Departamento de Autenticaciones